Gujarati film ‘Chhello Show’ is India’s official Oscar entry

 Pan Nalin’s Chhello Show will represent India in the Best International Feature Film category at the 2023 Oscars.
 The Gujarati coming-of-age drama was chosen by a selection committee set up by Film Federation of India.

-The committee met in Chennai a few days ago to deliberate on the submissions.
+The committee, headed by Kannada director TS Nagabharana, met in Chennai a few days ago to deliberate on the submissions.
 According to reports, the contenders included SS Rajamouli’s RRR, Vivek Agnihotri’s The Kashmir Files, Sajimon Prabhakar’s Malayankunju and Rahul Sankrityan’s Shyam Singha Roy.
+The committee’s decision was unanimous, FFI Secretary-General Supran Sen told Scroll.in.

 The Oscars, formally known as the Academy Awards and handed out every year by the Academy of Motion Picture Arts and Sciences, will take place on March 12, 2023.
 In 2022, India sent PS Vinothraj’s Tamil-language Koozhangal (Pebbles) as the official entry.